 But he called for any potential protesters to be peaceful.
 Violent protests were “not what Tyre wanted,” he said, “and that’s not going to bring him back.”

-Clarification: This story has been updated to clarify the Shelby County District Attorney’s Office anticipates charges could be announced later this week.
+Correction: This story has been updated to correct the spelling of RowVaughn Wells' first name.
+It has also been updated to clarify the Shelby County District Attorney's Office anticipates charges could be announced later this week.

 CNN’s Steve Almasy, Raja Razek and Theresa Waldrop contributed to this report.